Zika Virus and Pregnancy

 Since the emergence of the Zika virus in Brazil and the birth of children with serious congenital defects late last year.
 Researchers from Colombia studied 1,850 pregnant women infected with the Zika virus.
 They found that 600 women infected during the third trimester, and about 90 percent had children with little congenital malformations, such as small head or other obvious defects.

-The Zika virus spreads through a tropical mosquito bites and can spread through sexual contact where the virus can live several months in semen.
-So zika virus and pregnancy have relationship in different situations.
+The Zika virus spreads through tropical mosquito bites and can spread through sexual contact where the virus can live several months in semen.
+So zika virus and pregnancy have a relationship in different situations.

 Recent studies have revealed that the zika virus can survive in saliva, which has raised fears of kissing, sharing tableware or toothbrushes with infected people.

 There were no symptoms of zika in some people, others showed symptoms of fever, rashes, joint pain or red eyes.
 So far there is no vaccine for the zika virus.